twilio/twilio-video-app-ios/README.md

 1. Run `twilio rtc:apps:video:deploy --authentication passcode`.
 1. The passcode that is output will be used later to [sign in to the app](#start-video-conference).

 The passcode will expire after one week.
-To generate a new passcode:
+To generate a new passcode, run `twilio rtc:apps:video:deploy --authentication passcode --override`.

+#### Troubleshooting The Twilio CLI

+If any errors occur after running a [Twilio CLI RTC Plugin](https://github.com/twilio-labs/plugin-rtc) command, then try the following steps.

+1. Run `twilio plugins:update` to update the rtc plugin to the latest version.
-1. Run `twilio rtc:apps:video:delete`.
+1. Run `twilio rtc:apps:video:delete` to delete any existing authentication servers.
-1. Run `twilio rtc:apps:video:deploy --authentication passcode`.
+1. Run `twilio rtc:apps:video:deploy --authentication passcode` to deploy a new authentication server.

 ### Install Dependencies